-Mr. REEDMAN (Senior Economic Adviser) thought that the Commission could context the view expressed in the communication from Mr. Fletcher-Cooke that it was impossible to arrive at a reasonable amount of sterling to be released over the period following 15 May.
+Mr. REEDMAN (Senior Economic Adviser) thought that the Commission could contest the view expressed in the communication from Mr. Fletcher-Cooke that it was impossible to arrive at a reasonable amount of sterling to be released over the period following 15 May.

-Mr. CHAIRMAN observed that there were two things to be considered: the total amount to be released and the method by which the amount should be released and the method by which the amount should be administered.
+The CHAIRMAN observed that there were two things to be considered: the total amount to be released and the method by which the amount should be administered.
 He thought that the two could be reconciled.